medusajs/medusa/www/apps/docs/content/development/entities/repositories.md

 ## Using Custom Repositories in Other Resources

-### Endpoints
+### API Routes

-To access a custom repository within an endpoint, use the `req.scope.resolve` method.
+To access a custom repository within an API Route, use the `MedusaRequest` object's `scope.resolve` method.

 For example:

 ```ts title=src/store/custom/route.ts
 import type {